Yichang

 Yichang (宜昌), alternatively romanized as Ichang, is a prefecture-level city located in western Hubei province, China.
-It is the third largest city in the province after the capital, Wuhan and the prefecture-level city Xiangyang, by urban population.
-The Three Gorges Dam is located within its administrative area, in Yiling District.
+Yichang had a population of 3.92 million people at the 2022 census, making it the third most populous city in Hubei.
+The city is famous for the Three Gorges, the Three Gorges Dam and the Gezhouba Dam, all three of which are located in Yiling District, one of the city's districts.

 History

 In ancient times Yichang was known as Yiling.
-Historical records indicate that in the year 278 BC, during the Warring States period, the Qin general Bai Qi set fire to Yiling.
-In 222 AD Yichang was also the site of the Battle of Yiling, during the Three Kingdoms Period.
+In 278 BC, during the Warring States period, the Qin general Bai Qi set fire to Yiling.
+In 222 AD, Yichang was also the site of the Battle of Yiling during the Three Kingdoms Period.